mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 I always [compare this to] climbing a mountain: the mountain itself is constantly beautiful, but when you start climbing the mountain, it’s really dirty water there, hard work, risking your life.
 And then many questions come up: why do you have to climb the mountain, risking your life?
 It’s ridiculous for you.
 But you cannot stop.
 So what causes you to climb the mountain?
 You don’t know.
 Of course there is your effort, but your effort is nothing but showing just the back of your life.
 Next moment, you don’t know.
 That is nothing but the front of your life.
 So finally, you don’t know; finally what you have to do is [say,] “I just climb the mountain.”
 That is just moving, functioning.

 And then when [you’re] functioning, very naturally there is lots of dirty water, you can stir up the water: so-called *hard work*.
 Boredom.
 Hatred.
 Many things come up.
 And then most people quit.
 But [they are] forgetting [that] behind the dirty water, there is a fish which is vividly swimming there.
 The presence of the fish there, constantly, that is the beauty of the mountain.
-Later, Dogen Zenji [describes it] like that.
+Later, Dōgen Zenji [describes it] like that.

 That’s why [...] we have to practice like this.
 We have to see the back of the skin but simultaneously there is the universe.
 Your skin, your body is the universe.